The Child Safe Standards

 4. equity is upheld and diverse needs are taken into account

-5. people working with children and suitable and supported
+5. people working with children are suitable and supported

 6. processes to respond to complaints of child abuse (or other concerns) are child-focused